git/git.github.io/rev_news/drafts/edition-101.md

   to commit early, commit often.
 Whatever crap you have ever had in your working tree, there's an object containing it.
-Use `git reset --hard`, `git rebase`, `git cherry-pick`, whatever floats your boat, you will be able to bring it back and polish it up into a git history that looks like you knew what you were doing all along.
+Use `git reset --hard`, `git rebase`, `git cherry-pick`, whatever floats your boat, you will be able to bring it back and polish it up into a Git history that looks like you knew what you were doing all along.

   I think this is really the point about Git: it teaches you how to